Rushyo/Vismuta/README.md

 Vismuta, at its most basic, simply encodes your files in Base64 on your local system then de-encodes them, using the generated PowerShell script, on the remote system.

 It can also zip multiple files and automatically unzip them (presently GUI only), run a single file as SYSTEM automatically using a built-in copy of PSExec, or inject your code directly in to the memory of the PowerShell process to avoid touching disk (NOTE: experimental and VERY dangerous).
-In the future you'll be able to encrypt a payload, to avoid the payload being detected by a particular aggressive IDS.
+You can even encrypt a payload, to avoid the payload being detected by a particular aggressive IDS.

 ### Example